Life Insurance in Hamilton: Intro

-The chart shows a comparison of term life and universal life insurance premiums that consumers pay for Life Insurance in Canada.
+The chart shows a comparison of term, whole and universal life insurance premiums that consumers pay for life insurance in Canada.
 Please consider that though these are are self-reported data, we found out that many consumers in Hamilton are underinsured.
 Life Insurance premiums will also strongly depend on number of factors – these are average premiums.

 - How much coverage (e.g. $100,000 or $$2,000,000) do I need and how long (e.g. for the next 25 years to insure my mortgage vs till end of my life to ensure that my family is safe)?

 - What type of life insurance product do I need (e.g. Term Life, Whole Life, Universal Life etc)?